I’m Andrew Needles.

 When I work on a project, be it a CAD or a logo, I strongly believe that more information is always better.
 Knowing all of the facts allows for a more complete experience to be crafted and allows issues to be addressed before they even arise as issues.

-One of the hardest parts of being a designer is remaining objective about what your designing and your clients.
-By remaining objective I can focus on creating the best possible solution to a problem that addresses all aspects of the design, the people that will use it, and the people that are paying for it.
+One of the hardest parts of being a designer is remaining objective about what your clients and you’re designing.
+By remaining objective I can focus on creating the best possible solution to a creative problem that addresses all aspects of the design, the people that will use it, and the people that are paying for it.